teresa-wolfiivp/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
  -
 Next, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take some time to think through the steps involved and create a plan.
 Will you need any new tools or libraries?
 How will you structure your code?
 By taking the time up front to plan, your overall workflow will be smoother and you’re less likely to run into problems later on.

+# 2024-03-14
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: Always start with the most important tasks first.
+By doing this, you can ensure that your most critical work is completed on time.
+2. Break down tasks into smaller pieces: Large projects can be overwhelming.
+Breaking them down into manageable chunks makes it easier to stay focused and make progress.
+3. Use tools to manage your workflow: There are many tools available to assist with project management, time tracking, task lists, etc. These tools can help keep you organized and on track.
+Some popular options include Trello, Asana, Todoist, Google Calendar, RescueTime, Timeular, Focus@Will, Forest, Noisli, Caffeine, Pomodoro Technique, among others.
+Choose the tools that work best for you and your team.
+4. Plan your day: Start your morning by planning out your schedule for the day.
+Block off time for specific tasks and set deadlines.
+Then, stick to your plan as much as possible.
+Adjust as needed, but having a plan helps you stay on task.
+5. Stay organized: Keep your workspace clean and clutter-free.
+Organize your code, files, folders, projects, tools, references, notes, books, articles, podcasts, videos, courses, blogs, newsletters, social media, email, calendar, to-do list, tasks list.
+Everything should be organized in a way that makes sense to you, so that you don't spend time searching for things.
+6. Learn continuously: Technology and programming languages are constantly evolving.
+Keep up with new developments and learn new skills to remain competitive in the job market.
+Attend conferences, read blogs and articles from industry experts, subscribe to newsletters and follow social accounts related to programming and technology.